 Next, have an open policy surrounding questions, encouraging questions is a great way to make sure people engage with the software.
 And finally provide ongoing support for system users.
 See it as an ongoing system, not a static process.
 Once it's implemented, it's something that's going to grow and change as your organization grows and changes.

 A really key point across the entire implementation cycle is to have a flexible mindset.
 You can have your ideal system in your mind, but if you're not flexible about the different requirements, and making sure that you can cover different user groups, you're going to have a system that people just don't want to use.

 You need to be flexible in your thoughts and be adaptable to change processes, because the ideal outcome with HR is that you have more engaged employees who feel more autonomous and in charge of their own development.
 Whatever system will allow you to get those outcomes, that's going to be your ideal system.

 Finally I would suggest that everyone needs to take the implementation process seriously, because when implemented successfully, you will set up a system that will be used for many years, contributing to increased employee performance and engagement.

 As HR professionals, we need to invest time in this process and not rush at any stage during the implementation cycle, despite other deadlines or workload that we may have.
 Implementing a system is very important and if done correctly, will pay off for many years to come.

 Enjoyed learning about how to implement a new HR system?
 Check out the full webcast here.

 Catch up with our previous webcasts below:

-Need some help kicking off with your onboarding, performance, engagement and development process?
+Need some help kicking off your onboarding, performance, engagement and development processes?
 Book a demo with PeopleGoal today!